tinkerhub/TinkerHub-Learning-Paths/README.md

 ## Why is python an excellent option for data analysis :question: :thinking:
 1. **Easy to learn**

 ...
 Python is focused on simplicity as well as readability, providing a host of helpful options for data analysts/scientists simultaneously.
 Thus, newbies can easily utilize its pretty simple syntax to build effective solutions even for complex scenarios.
+2. **Well-supported**

+...
+Being in widespread use in industrial alongside academic areas, Python has a broad array of helpful libraries with tons of helpful and support materials.
+The great benefit is that all the libraries are available at no cost.

 Future scope and emerging technologies with {X}, if any.